TheNuRii/TheNuRii/README.md

 - 📚 I'm currentyly studing at Poznań University of Technology ,field of study: Electronics and telecommunication

-- 🌱 I’m currently learning kinda everything some C# and .NET framework, some ML/AI
+- 🌱 I’m currently learning kinda everything some C# and .NET framework, some ML/AI, some c++ at my UNI course.

-- 🤔 I’m curious abot how something work from top to bottom.
+- 🤔 I’m curious about how somethings work from top to bottom and love to learn new stuf and new technologies.

+- - 🔭 I’m currently working on 100 comits (It is a hackaton in witch you try to maintain your project by pushing more than one commit everyday.

 - 📫 How to reach me: maciekglow0@gmail.com